 While none of these organizations own the Internet, they each influence how the Internet works.
 The Internet has no central owner.
 While its structure remains carefully designed and maintained, the actual content on the Internet continues to be the untamed cyberspace we all know and love.

-To learn more about the Internet and other topics, follow the links on the next page.
+To learn more about the Internet and other topics, follow the links below.